Are VPNs worth it? – That’s the main theme of this guide.

 A Virtual Private Network is also very useful when connecting to public WiFi.
 Internet users can have their data intercepted on a public network or by their internet service provider.

 A VPN will encrypt all your internet traffic, so even if it does get intercepted, no one will know the contents of your web activity.

 Unblock geo-restricted content

-Popular online streaming services such as Netflix, Hulu, BBC, YouTube TV, Disney Plus, HBO Max, Sports TV, among others, offer their content only in specific regions.
+Popular online streaming services such as Netflix, Hulu, BBC, YouTube TV, Disney Plus, HBO Max, and Sports TV, among others, offer their content only in specific regions.
 Others offer different content in supported areas.
-These services geo-restrict their services because they can see your geo-location.
+These services geo-restrict their services because they can see your geolocation.

-A free VPN will almost never be able to unblock services such as streaming content, Facebook, Netflix, BBC iPlayer, Hulu and more.
-This is becaise of IP bans these services enforce.
-A free VPN does not have the resources to constantly add new IPs.
+A free VPN will rarely be able to unblock services such as streaming content, Facebook, Netflix, BBC iPlayer, Hulu, and more.
+This is because of the IP bans these services enforce.
+A free VPN does not have the resources to add new IPs constantly.